melyntom/MissionBit-1/README.md

 # Mission Bit (Semester One Projects)

-Introductory projects and exercises from my first semester at Mission Bit
+Collection of introductory projects and exercises from my first semester at Mission Bit